 Preston’s College has introduced a vast range of new measures, to ensure our campus is as safe as possible for all learners and staff.
 When you enter for the day, you will be required to swipe in using your college ID badge.
 If you forget your badge, you will need to obtain a temporary badge from reception.
-On the main reception and other public facing receptions, you will see screens on the desks.
+On the main reception and other public facing receptions, you will see screens on the desks to obtain a temporary ID badge.
 You will also see stickers on the floor.
-These highlight either the one way system or split corridor system in each building, alongside timely reminders that you must stay two meters apart.
+These highlight either the one way system direction or split corridor system in each building, alongside timely reminders that you must stay two meters apart.

-From Thursday 24th September 2020, face coverings will be mandatory in all classrooms, practical spaces and learning zones, in addition to corridors and all other communal areas, unless you are exempt.
+Face coverings are mandatory in all classrooms, practical spaces and learning zones, in addition to corridors and all other communal areas, unless you are exempt.
 In classrooms, your tutor will also be wearing a face shield.

 If you experience any symptoms that you think may be linked to Coronavirus, please alert your tutor immediately.
 If you are at home and experience any symptoms, please do not come into college.
 Please follow all absence reporting procedures and seek a test via the NHS.